4d/docs/docs/Concepts/quick-tour.md

 ## Classes

-A class allows you to define an object behavior, including functions and/or properties.
+You can create object classes to associate functions to object instances.

 Add a `myClass.4dm` file in the Project/Sources/Classes folder of a project to create a class named "myClass".